 How to Anchor a Carport to Asphalt

-When anchoring your carport to asphalt, you would pound a rebar anchor through the base rail on through into the asphalt.
-Another option is to pond the rebar anchor in beside a post, and bold the post to the anchor.
-The second method is demonstrated in this video, which shows a rebar anchor driven into rocky ground.
+When anchoring your carport to asphalt, you would pound a rebar anchor through the base rail, on through into the asphalt.
+Another option is to pound in the rebar anchor beside a post and bolt the post to the anchor.

 Choosing a Suitable Area for Your Carport

 One of the most important things to do after you decide to get a carport is to choose the best spot for it.